rsx-utoronto/rsx-rover/rover/arm/scripts/README.md

 ### For use with Real Arm
 ```
 cd ~/rover_ws
+catkin_make
 source devel/setup.bash
 roslaunch rover arm_2023_rviz.launch ik_on:=true
 ```

 ### Gazebo Prereqs

 This is only needed to allow the griper to pickup objects in gazebo.
-I use a [plugin](https://github.com/JenniferBuehler/gazebo-pkgs) by Jennifer Buehler to allow the end-effector pick up stuff.
+I used a [plugin](https://github.com/JenniferBuehler/gazebo-pkgs) by Jennifer Buehler to allow the end-effector pick up stuff.
 Run the following commands to install the plugin (I lifted them from the github)

 ```
 sudo apt install ros-noetic-gazebo-ros ros-noetic-eigen-conversions ros-noetic-object-recognition-msgs ros-noetic-roslint